ToshioCP/Gtk4-tutorial/gfm/sec18.md

 }
 ```

+This is the signal handler that has been connected to the "change-state" signal of the "maximize" action.

-- The handler `fullscreen_changed` has three parameters.
+- The handler `maximize_state_changed` has three parameters.
 The first parameter is the action which emits the "change-state" signal.
 The second parameter is the value of the new state of the action.
-The third parameter is the user data that is passed to `g_signal_connect`.
+The third parameter is the user data that was passed to `g_signal_connect`.
 - If the value is of boolean type and `TRUE`, then it maximizes the window.
 Otherwise it unmaximizes it.
 - Sets the state of the action with `value`.